svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 show(p);
 ```
 ```
+Preprocessing ("prep") object
+methods included: 1
+1. center (mean centering)

+Use "obj.add(name, properties)" to add a new method.
+Use "obj.remove(n)" to remove a method from the list.

+See "help prep" for list of available methods.
 ```

 Now we can apply the preprocessing methods from the object to the data.
 In order to compare the original and preprocessed data we create a copy for the dataset.